Department Of Meteorology Warns Of Strong Wind, High Sea

 Date

-(MENAFN- Gulf Times) Weather inshore until 6:00 pm on Sunday will be moderate daytime with scattered clouds, and partly cloudy at times with a weak chance of light rain at places, the Department of Meteorology said in its daily weather report.
+(MENAFN- Gulf Times) Weather inshore until 6:00 pm on Friday will be partly cloudy to cloudy at times, and cold by night, the Department of Meteorology said in its daily weather report, warning of strong wind.

-Offshore, the weather will see scattered clouds, to become partly cloudy at times with a chance of light rain, the report added, warning of strong wind and high sea until evening.
+Offshore, the weather will see scattered clouds, to be partly cloudy at times, the report added, warning of expected strong wind and high sea.

-Wind inshore will be mainly northwesterly at a speed of 05 - 15 KT, gusting to 20 KT at places at times.
+Wind inshore will be northwesterly at a speed of 12 - 22 KT, gusting to 30 KT at times at places.

-Wind offshore will be northwesterly at a speed of 15 - 20 KT, reaching 23 KT.
-By evening, it will decrease to 07 - 17 KT.
+Offshore, it will be northwesterly at a speed of 18 - 25 KT, reaching to 34 KT at times.

-Sea state inshore will be 3 - 5 ft, falling to 2 - 3 ft by evening; while offshore will be 4 - 7 ft, falling to 2 - 4 ft by evening.
+Sea state inshore will be 3 - 5 ft, while offshore will be 5 - 8 ft, rising to 12 ft at times.

 Legal Disclaimer: